Making products, machines and installations better, cleaner, quieter and more sustainable

 Study at an internationally leading university of technology

 You can get a Master’s degree in Mechanical Engineering at many universities, both worldwide and here in the Netherlands.
-Here is what makes the ME programme at the University of Twente, along with this particular specialization, different from others:
+Here is what makes the ME programme at the University of Twente, along with this particular specialisation, different from others:

 ✓ Taking the Thermal & Fluid Engineering track at the University of Twente will give you a head start in your career, as it will expose you to some of the very best and latest applied research in this field.

 ✓ The UT was acclaimed in 2017 as the best university of technology in the Netherlands and the university with the highest societal impact.
-In the overall ranking we joined our country’s top three universities.
+In the overall ranking, we joined our country’s top three universities.
 Not only will you benefit from our campus’ world-class facilities, but also from our pioneering, cross-disciplinary research in many fields.
 At the UT you will develop a strong engineering mind-set that will equip you to tackle complex industrial and societal challenges.

 A lot of room for personal preferences

-Like most of our Master’s tracks, the ME track Thermal & Fluid Engineering offers you a lot of room to make your own choices.
+As most of our Master’s tracks, the ME track Thermal & Fluid Engineering offers you a lot of room to make your own choices.
 You can draw up your own curriculum around the following components:

 - Mandatory ME courses

-- Mandatory specialization courses
+- Mandatory specialisation courses